-- a.
-Progress toward achieving the equitable contracting goals and strategies in your LIS - b.
+a.
+Progress toward achieving the equitable contracting goals and strategies in your LIS

+- b.
 Progress toward advancing the workforce diversity goals and strategies in your LIS - c.
-If applicable, work complete or underway to expand local capacity to monitor and report on contracting and workforce outcomes.
-The city strives to have a workforce which represents the racial and ethnic makeup of the community it serves and as stewards of the Metro.
-Affordable Housing Bond, we continue to further this work through continued strategizing and outreach efforts with community partners and the MWESBDV/COBID community.
+If applicable, work complete or underway to expand local capacity to monitor and report on contracting and workforce outcomes

-The city has established partnership with LatinoBuilt, Professional Development Business Group (PDBG), OAME, and similar trade associations.
-These partnerships provide a conduit to selected developers and subs for contracting opportunities.

-To follow up on some of the identified challenges, such as outreach fatigue/trust issues with government entities, casual meet and greets that don't result in meaningful connections, and lack of knowledge about the City of Beaverton and its commitment to MWESB hiring and the COBID certification process, the city has taken several steps.
-After each project award, the successful developer is asked to attend a trade association event with their general contractor to discuss and project schedule with prospective subcontractors.
-Staff regularly attend trade association meetings and continue to develop relationships within these communities.
+The city strives to have a workforce which represents the racial and ethnic makeup of the community it serves and as stewards of the Metro Affordable Housing Bond, we continue to further this work through ongoing outreach efforts with community partners and the MWESBDV/COBID community.
+The city is a member of LatinoBuilt, Professional Development Business Group (PDBG), and OAME.
+As a member we attend membership meetings and maintain frequent communication with leaders in these and other trade associations.
+These partnerships strengthen the city's relationships with developers, general contractors, subcontractors, and suppliers.
+Additionally, these relationships assist the city in addressing identified challenges in the earlier project phase, such as outreach fatigue/trust issues with government entities, casual meet and greets that don't result in meaningful connections, and a lack of knowledge about the city's commitment to MWESB hiring.
+After each project award, the successful developer is asked to attend a trade association event with their general contractor to discuss their project schedule with perspective subcontractors.

-While the city did not commit to a specific workforce or apprentice performance, we do want to track this data as it will inform capacity and areas of employment/contracting opportunities.
+While the city did not commit to a specific workforce or apprentice performance, we do want to track this data as it will inform capacity and areas of employment and contracting opportunities.
 To that end, the city tracks the demographics and hours worked by each apprentice and combines that with labor hours to express the percentage of apprenticeship hours on each project.
-Reports produced from the Mary Ann show that 11.52% of hours spent on the project were apprentice hours.
-It is our intent to track this information for all housing projects.
+Reports produced from the Mary Ann show that 11.88% of hours spent on the project were apprentice hours.
+It is our intention to track this information for all housing projects.

-Also, the City of Beaverton funded LatinoBuilt Foundation through our Community Development Block Grant (CDBG) to expand a project called the "LatinoBuilt Microenterprise Support Program," which offers holistic professional services to small Latinx-owned construction businesses in Beaverton who have suffered due to the COVID-19 pandemic.
-Their goal for this year is to onboard and facilitate this programming for twenty (20) Latinx-owned microenterprise construction businesses in Beaverton.
+The City of Beaverton funded LatinoBuilt Foundation for a second year through the PY22 Community Development Block Grant (CDBG) to expand a project called the "LatinoBuilt Microenterprise Support Program," which offers holistic professional services to small Latinx -owned construction businesses in Beaverton who have suffered due to the COVID-19 pandemic.
+Their goal for this year is to onboard and facilitate this programming for twenty-five (25) Latinx-owned microenterprise construction businesses in Beaverton.
+The city also funded PDBG through the CDBG for a first year to serve nine (9) beneficiaries "Building pathway to success for underserved Construction entrepreneurs".

-The City of Beaverton Internet Development Staff developed and implemented a web-based software COBID tracking system.
-This MWESB database stores progress at all phases of construction to facilitate ongoing communication between the City of Beaverton and the Developer.
+Last, the city continues to develop and implement a web-based software COBID tracking system.
+This MWESB database stores progress at all phases of construction to facilitate ongoing communication between the city, developer, and general contractor.
 The information captured on each project includes the estimate and actual costs of professional services, suppliers, and subcontractors, in addition to labor and apprenticeship hours spent on each site.
 The labor and apprenticeship hours include race and ethnicity, gender, and the specific trade of each employee.
 These reports provide insight into where the project stands in real time with MWESB percentages and promotes our ability to successfully implement equitable contracting goals and strategies in listed in our LIS.

-Figure 3.
+Figure 2.
 Equitable contracting goals and outcomes